Vladimir Bukovsky: Criticism of torture in Abu Ghraib prison

-Criticism of the European Union
+Russian agents in the European Union

 In EUSSR, a booklet written with Pavel Stroilov and published in 2004, Bukovsky exposed what he saw as the "Soviet roots of European Integration".
 Two years later, in an interview with The Brussels Journal, Bukovsky said he had read confidential documents from secret Soviet files in 1992 which confirmed the existence of a "conspiracy" to turn the European Union into a socialist organisation.
 The European Union was a "monster", he argued, and it must be destroyed, the sooner the better, "before it develops into a full-fledged totalitarian state".
 As an expression of his Eurosceptic position Bukovsky was vice-president of The Freedom Association (TFA) in the United Kingdom.

 Ten years earlier, Bukovsky sketched some of the ways in which cooperation was secured.
 Beyond those who were recruited as Soviet agents and consciously worked for the USSR, as he explained in Judgment in Moscow (1995), there were men and women whom the KGB and GRU classified as "agents of influence" and "confidential contacts":

 This applied equally, Bukovsky cautioned, to post-Stalin generations of specialists on the USSR and Eastern Europe.
 They had been subjected to similar pressures and inducements in the 1970s and 1980s: